pdtit/ARMTemplates/AZ-500-Lab10VM/PDT updated lab 10 instructions.md

     >**Note**: The **Always Encrypted Keys** subnode contains the **Column Master Keys** and **Column Encryption Keys** subfolders.

-#### Task 5: Build a Console Application to work with Encrypted Columns
+### Exercise 4: Build a Console Application to work with Encrypted Columns
+#### Task 1: Updating a C-sharp console app using Visual Studio 2019

 You will create a Console application using Visual Studio to load data into the encrypted columns and then access that data securely using a connection string that accesses the key in the Key Vault.